tofnoob/tofnoob.github.io/weapons/zero.md

 For 2 benediction team compositions, a fully optimized buffing setup with Zero, Lyra, and Grey Fox is also possible, but that will be covered in a separate guide.

-Traits
-Brevey's trait is the best option for any team with Zero, as he spends most of his time on the field.
-If using Grey Fox, remember to equip her trait.
-If you lack both weapons, Echo's trait is also a viable choice.

----

 ## Team Comps

 Here are some example teams to work towards.
-If you're a beginner and have Zero, then aim to get any other standard Benediction characters like Cocoritter and Pepper.
+If you're a beginner and have Zero, then aim to get any other standard Benediction characters like Cocoritter, Nemesis or Pepper.

 Note that these examples are assuming that Zero is the main on-field unit.